nlohr1/BOM-List-with-JS-inserted-and-clickable-Pictures/README.md

 "Eagle-BOM-List-Export to txt- css- or html-file.ulp"

-Other BOM-(item-)files generated from other programs may also be used, beeing in html-format and surrounding the inserted picture-data with a blank <div>-box.
+Other BOM-(item-)files generated from other programs may also be used, beeing in html-format and surrounding the inserted picture-data with a blank &lt;div&gt;-box.

 To transform a picture into a base64-format it's possible to insert it via simply "drag and drop", loading the html-file into a HTML-Editor, f.ex. using my online HTML-Editor @ www.nlohrmann.de